-The Woodrow Wilson Bridge Maryland Approaches project carries the Outer and Inner Loop of Interstates 95 and 495 over the Potomac River in the Washington, D.C. metropolitan area, connecting the bridge’s bascule spans to the Maryland shoreline.
-The bridge features six lanes in each direction plus shoulders.
+The Woodrow Wilson Bridge carries the Outer and Inner Loop of Interstates 95 and 495 over the Potomac River in the Washington, D.C. metropolitan area.

-After an initial contract bid for the Woodrow Wilson Bridge came in above budget in 2001, the bridge’s original haunched parabolic tub girder design was modified to a more economical haunched plate girder design, allowing the designers to keep the aesthetics of the original design while lowering fabrication and shipping costs.
+After initial bids for the Woodrow Wilson Bridge exceeded its budget in 2001, the bridge's haunched parabolic tub girder design was changed to a more economical haunched plate girder design.
+This allowed the designers to keep the aesthetics of the original design while lowering fabrication and shipping costs.
 The bridge project was also split into three contracts.

 Contract BR-3C was advertised in January 2003.
 High Steel was awarded the 20,900-ton fabrication contract for the 19-span steel superstructure for the Maryland side of the bridge.